 Raw materials form the basis of goods and services and such of the consumption and investment by households, governments and businesses worldwide.
-In the period from 1970 to 2017, the global extraction of biotic and abiotic materials increased more than 240%, reaching an amount of 92 billion tonnes in 2017.
+In the period from 1970 to 2019, the global extraction of biotic and abiotic materials increased by more than 210 %, reaching an amount of 96 billion tonnes in 2019.
 Thereby, two distinct phases of material extraction can be identified: A period of modest growth between 1970 and 2002, with only a short period of stagnation caused by the collapse of the former Soviet Union; and from 2003 onwards, a period of significant increase in material extraction.
 To analyse patterns of extraction and consumption of materials a number of indicators do exist.
 To get a first insight it is useful to distinguish the types of raw materials and the geographical distributions of material extraction.

 Types of raw materials

-Exceptional growth rates occurred among non-renewable materials, in particular regarding industrial and construction minerals (+376%).
+Exceptional growth rates occurred among non-renewable materials, in particular regarding industrial and construction minerals (+365 %).
 This is due to the fact that, within the last decades, minerals played a core role in order to meet the demand for ongoing infrastructural improvements in energy and transport and construction work globally.
 Hence, the growth rates indicate the continued importance of industrial development and its material dependency, in particular for building up housing, energy and transport infrastructure in emerging economies.
-In order to satisfy the energy demand, consumption of fossil fuels also experienced a growth by more than 142% within this time series.
-Intensified manufacturing processes explain this trends causing an increase in energy demand but also in metals, which have more than tripled between 1970 and 2017.
+In order to satisfy the energy demand, consumption of fossil fuels also experienced a growth by more than 159 % within this time series.
+Intensified manufacturing processes explain these trends causing an increase in energy demand but also in metals, which have more than tripled between 1970 and 2019.

-The extraction of renewable resources, accounted as biomass, increased by more than 167%, representing the upcoming trend towards industrialized agriculture and forestry, biomass based energy production, and growing demand for feedstuff.
+The extraction of renewable resources, accounted as biomass, increased by 105 %, representing the upcoming trend towards industrialized agriculture and forestry, biomass based energy production, and growing demand for feedstuff.

 The geographical distributions of material extraction